Considering demo automation? Test drive Demoboost for free!

 Step 9:

 Let's move on to Multicapture.
-Multicapture means that you get to capture multiple screens in a row, as the extension follows your click path naturally.
+This feature allows you to capture multiple screens in a row, as the extension follows your click path naturally.
+You don't have to specify the demo target, name, or the capture start for every single screen.

 Step 10: